 \begin{definition} We define $t_{\mathrm{fail}}\geq t_0$ as the \textbf{most recent time} when the status of failure of the agents has changed. \end{definition}

-For the SNCF coordination, we make the following assumptions: \begin{assumption} Angle $\theta_1(t)$ is constant at any time $t\geq t_0$, where $t_0$ is the start time of the SNCF coordination. \end{assumption} \begin{assumption} Every faulty agent $h\in \mathcal{V}_2$ remains inside a stationary vertical cylinder after its failure is detected. \end{assumption}
+For the SNCF coordination, we make the following assumptions: \begin{assumption} Angle $\theta_1(t)$ is constant at any time $t\geq t_0$, where $t_0$ is the start time of the SNCF coordination. \end{assumption} \begin{assumption} We assume that either the sliding speed $v_l$, used in Eq. \eqref{Eqqqqqq4}, is sufficiently large, or the geometry of the domain enclosing $h\in \bar{\mathcal{V}}_l$ is spacious enough, such that every faulty agent $h\in \mathcal{V}_2$ remains inside a stationary vertical cylinder after its failure is detected. \end{assumption}

 For the SNCF, we define potential and stream functions only for the healthy agents.
 Thus, potential function $\phi_1$, stream function $\psi_1$, $\beta_1$, and $\theta_1$ are denoted by $\phi$, $\psi$, $\beta$, and $\theta$, respectively, and substituted in Eq. \eqref{MainTransformation} to compute the potential and stream functions under SNCF.
 By imposing Assumptions \ref{assum1} and \ref{assum2}, potential function $\phi(x,y,t_{\mathrm{fail}})$ and stream $\psi(x,y,t_{\mathrm{fail}})$ are piece-wise time-invariant and remains spatially-varying at any time $t\geq t_{\mathrm{fail}}$ until the status of agents' failures change.
 We apply Algorithm \ref{alg2} to safely plan coordination of healthy agents under the SNCF strategy.